Valerie AliskiFood Consultation and Training CoordinatorFoodborne Illness Prevention Programvalerie.email@example.com

 The Clandestine Drug Lab Program works to protect human health by assuring that properties formerly used in illegal drug manufacturing are properly evaluated, decontaminated and are fit for re-occupancy.

-The Climate and Public Health Program works to help Oregonians understand the potential health impacts of climate change and to promote healthy, resilient communities.
+The Climate and Health Program works to help Oregonians understand the potential health impacts of climate change and to promote healthy, resilient communities.

 Our primary goal is to prevent or reduce exposure to hazardous substances from industrial waste sites, unplanned releases of toxic substances and other sources of pollution present in Oregon's environment.

-HABS is working to gain a better understanding about the occurrence of toxic algae blooms in Oregon and advise the public when a bloom has been detected, so people can take protective action to avoid illness.
+Working to gain a better understanding about the occurrence of toxic algae blooms in Oregon and advise the public when a bloom has been detected, so people can take protective action to avoid illness.

 The HIA program provides decision-makers with information about how any policy, program or project may affect the health of people.